 Audit & Risk Management Committee Charter

-The Audit and Risk Management Committee is to consist of the following:
+The Audit and Risk Committee (Committee) is a committee of the Board.

 Where there are not three or more non-executive directors of the Company, the Board may appoint executive directors to the Committee.

 Each member of the Committee is to be financially literate.
 Between them, the members of the Committee are to have accounting or related financial expertise, technical knowledge and a sufficient understanding of the industry in which the Company operates to be able to discharge the Committee’s mandate effectively.

 The Committee will meet as required, but must hold a meeting in the two month period prior to the release of the Company’s half and full year financial results.

 The Committee may invite other persons, including Board members, executives or external advisors to attend meetings, if the Chair considers it is appropriate.
 The quorum for a meeting shall be two members, at least one of whom must be an independent director.
 Each member of the Committee will have one vote, and the Chair will not have a casting vote.

 The Company Secretary will act as Secretary of the Committee and will attend all Committee meetings.

 5. DUTIES AND RESPONSIBILITIES